frostplexx/dotfiles.nix/README.md

 ##### Installing on NixOS
 Run `nix run nixpkgs#just -- deploy <hostname>`[^1] to deploy the system.

+#### After Installing

+- Reboot the computer or log out and back in for all the changes to take effect.
+- Run `generate_ssh_host` to generate the hosts file from 1Password entries for easy access.

 ### Available Commands

 The Makefile offers the following targets that can be run for managing the system: